b1zdock/docker-rust-magick/README.md

 # docker-rust-magick

-A simple docker container that extends rust:stable container and adds imagemagick 7 libs.
+A simple docker container that extends rust:latest container and adds imagemagick 7 libs.